Andrea Moro: Academic biography

 In his essay "La razza e la lingua" he offers arguments against racism showing that there exist two ideas which look innocuous if considered as separated but which are extremely dangerous if combined: first, that there are languages which are better than others; second, that reality is perceived and though elaborated differently, according to the language one speaks.
 He highlights that this linguistic racism was at the origin of the myth of Aryan race and the devastating results it had on civilisation.

-In his last book "The secrets of words" he discusses with Noam Chomsky some crucial aspects of the relationship between the brain and language.
-In particular, he notion of impossible languages is highlighted and its impact on neuroscience and epistemology in general is illustrated.
+In his book "The secrets of words" he discusses with Noam Chomsky some crucial aspects of the relationship between the brain and language.
+In particular, the notion of impossible languages is highlighted and its impact on neuroscience and epistemology in general is illustrated.
 The core idea is that humans ignore the only indisputable fact concerning language, namely its linear structure, and compute grammar on the sole basis of hierarchical structures recursively generated.
 The core argument is taken from those experiments conceived by Moro who designed artificial languages based on linear order and showed that the brain progressively inhibits those networks which are canonically reserved for language.
+In his last book he illustrates Lucretius's masterpiece De rerum natura view of language: first, as a tool to describe the atomic structure of the world; then, as an object to explain its origin.

 His first novel is "Il segreto di Pietramala" a thriller concerning a lost language.
 For this novel, Andrea Moro was awarded the Flaiano Prizes (Premio Flaiano) for literature in July 2018.
+An English translation of this novel came out in 2023.
+His second novel describes love and friendship, vendetta and murder starting from the struggle of two theater companies deflagrating in Milano in 1978 and ending in Genève.
+The plot is a transcription of the Iliad where the actors turn out to live the same feelings as the characters of the poem.